tc39/proposal-smart-pipelines/readme.md

 The **bare style** supports using simple identifiers, possibly with chains of simple property identifiers.
-If there are any operators, parentheses (including for method calls), brackets, or anything other than identifiers and dot punctuators, then it is in topical style, not in bare style.
+If there are any operators, parentheses (including for method calls), brackets, or anything other than identifiers and dot punctuators, then it is in topic style, not in bare style.

 ##### Bare function call • Grammar
 If the body is a merely a simple reference, then that identifier is interpreted